schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter002/index.md

 The `title` tag does not have any special attributes but supports all the global attributes, one of which is `translate`.
 Using this attribute, you can prevent translation tools from localizing your page title.

 Why would you want to do that?
-Your page title could be the title of a poem or a song.
+Your page title could be the title of a poem or a song, but in a different language that the primary language of your page.
 In those cases you do not want the title translated.
 For example:

 ```html
 <title translate="no">Revoir Paris | Roland Dyens</title>
 ```

 Here, it would also be prudent to add a `lang` attribute indicating the primary language used in the `title` tag.
-As mentioned earlier, this will assist speech synthesis tools in what pronunciations to use.
+As mentioned earlier, this will assist speech synthesis tools.
 For example:

 ```html
 <title translate="no" lang="fr">Revoir Paris | Roland Dyens</title>